ProGamerGov/Neural-Tile/README.md

 If you are using multires or the normal single step process and want the tiled image to look similar to your original styled image:

 * The style scale value that results in zero style change, is the square root of the number of tiles the image was divided into.
+This equation will need to be adjusted if you use a style scale value other than 1 for the initial image styling.

 * Using `-original_colors 1` may also help prevent style drift, at least in terms of color.